TimRichter/CId/README.md

 ### DecProp.lidr

-Attempt to model decidable propositions using typeclasses.
+Attempt to model decidable propositions using interfaces.
 Doesn't typecheck.
 Not really used so far...